PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 …
 ```
 Together with the `cd` commands from `.netrc` above, the DS name will be assembled to be `EOY.ENU.BOOKNAME.BOOK`.

+Above, certain books are eliminated by `grep` from being handled.
+Those are part of the BookManager/READ install on OS/390.

 In case something went wrong, it might be advisable to convert the given list into a second FTP commands file for deleting uploaded files:
 ```